Northern Love English Style Golden Retrievers welcomes you!

 Thank you for visiting our golden story

 We are a very small, home-raised kennel located in Argyle, TX; about 20 minutes east of Forth Worth.
 Our mission is to produce healthy, biddable golden retrievers with the ultimate intention of improving the breed.
-For this reason, all dogs used in our breeding program either meet or exceed all of their health clearances (hips, elbows, eyes, heart, genetic conditions) and above all must hold the gentle but confident, friendly people loving temperament that golden retrievers are known for.
+For this reason, all dogs used in our breeding program either meet or exceed all of their health clearances (hips, elbows, eyes, heart, genetic conditions).
+Above all, our breeding dogs must hold the gentle but confident, friendly, people-loving temperament which is the gold standard in golden retriever breed.
 If any dog exhibits behavior that does not conform to these standards, they will be removed from the breeding program, even if all health clearances are met.
 This is our effort to preserve the wonderful temperament that gives golden retrievers a place in so many families.

-We pride ourselves in that our dogs are first and foremost, members of the family.
+We pride ourselves in that our dogs are first and foremost, members of our family.
 Our small kennel is catered to the goal of providing each dog with lots of love and attention, a necessity for happy golden retrievers.
 They live with us in our home and often join us for daily outings and errands.
-Rain or shine, our dogs go for daily bike rides, runs, or walks through the conservation area that our property backs on to.
+Rain or shine, our dogs go for daily bike rides, runs, walks or swims on our property.
 Check out our Candid Picture page to get a feel for the daily lives of our much loved dogs.

 Golden retrievers have been a part of our lives for over 40 years.
 Every great love story has a beginning and mine began when I was ten years old.
 It was during breakfast one morning, in 1972, when my father circled an advertisement in the classifieds of the Toronto Star.
 The clipping read “GOLDEN RETRIEVER PUPPIES FOR SALE”.
 Two weeks later, my parents brought home my very first puppy, King.
 My parents were unaware of dog selection at this time, and never considered health clearances or interviewing the breeder.
 We were very lucky to have adopted a gentle natured, healthy golden retriever into our family.